sympower/dt-data-load-tool/docs/website/docs/dlt-ecosystem/destinations/weaviate.md

 The data is now loaded into Weaviate.

-Weaviate destination is different from other [dlt destinations](../destinations/).
+Weaviate destination is different from other [data_load_tool destinations](../destinations/).
 To use vector search after the data has been loaded, you must specify which fields Weaviate needs to include in the vector index.
-You do that by wrapping the data (or dlt resource) with the `weaviate_adapter` function.
+You do that by wrapping the data (or data_load_tool resource) with the `weaviate_adapter` function.

 ## Weaviate adapter